sp4rta/My-CTF-Zone/b01lers_CTF_bootcamp/Free Your Mind/README.md

 >
 > [attachment]()

-This challenge provide the "/bin/sh" in stack top and limit the input length is 16. so I write the shellcode like this:
+This challenge provide the "/bin/sh" in stack top and limit the max input length is 16. so I write the shellcode like this:

 ```asm
 push 0